 The problem?
 If some people can burn out after writing 3 or 4 blogs posts in a lifetime, imagine what happens to those of us who are writing so much that it feels like it’s consuming our life.

 Burnout is tough to deal with.
-Burnout is why I don’t have a newsletter right now.
-I wrote one for 9 years, the other for 10 years, and I just couldn’t take it any longer.
+Burnout is why I don’t have a newsletter anymore.
+I wrote one for 9 years, the other for 10 years, and I couldn’t take it any longer.
 The thing about the newsletters is that I almost never got any feedback.
-If I wasn’t getting any feedback on my blogs… well, at least on 3 of them, I might give up the ghost, say it wasn’t worth it, and move on with life.
+If I wasn’t getting any feedback on my blogs… well, at least on 3 of them, I might have given up the ghost, said it wasn’t worth it, and moved on with life.

 This one is as much a life lesson as it is a writing lesson.
 We all have to determine what we’re getting out of writing our blogs, or anything else we write.
 If we’re doing it for our livelihood and it’s not too oppressive, then it’s all good.
 If writing is a chore and you’re making money, well, it might not be the best job but you’re working for yourself and that’s never bad.

 What’s your goal?
-Truthfully, that’s a question I have to answer at least once a month with my blogs.
+That’s a question I have to answer at least once every couple of months with my blogs.
 What am I trying to achieve?
 How close am I to achieving it?
 Should I change something, and if so what and how?

 If I just wanted traffic and nothing else, I can do that; I’ve done it so I know what’s needed.
 Targeted traffic… that’s a little harder.

-I’m not going to get any deeper on this one because it’s getting close to 1,500 words.
-Instead, I’ll leave you to consider the questions I’ve asked above, the other information I wrote before that, and ask you to share what you’re hoping to do with your blog and your writing and whether it’s giving you want you need for now.
+I think this is enough for you to contemplate.
+I’ll leave you to consider the questions I’ve asked above, the information I wrote before that, and what I added afterwards.
+What are you hoping to do with your blog, and is it giving you want you need for now.